Generic Name: regadenoson (re ga DEN oh son)

 Usual Adult Dose for Radionuclide Myocardial Perfusion Study:

-Regadenoson should be administered as a rapid (approximately 10 seconds) injection into a peripheral vein using a 22 gauge or larger catheter or needle.
+0.4 mg rapid IV injection (approximately 10 seconds) into a peripheral vein using a 22 gauge or larger catheter or needle.

-The radionuclide myocardial perfusion imaging agent should be administered 10 to 20 seconds after the saline flush.
-The radionuclide may be injected directly into the same catheter as regadenoson.
+Comments: Administer a 5 mL saline flush immediately after injection of this drug.
+Administer the radionuclide myocardial perfusion imaging agent 10 to 20 seconds after the saline flush.
+The radionuclide may be injected directly into the same catheter as this drug.

 What other drugs will affect regadenoson?